Dr. Tom Ward, Department Chair

 The department provides a computer laboratory for student use.
 Students have access to word processing, spreadsheets, and statistical packages, as well as the Internet.

-Student professional societies and organizations, such as Psi Chi, and the Sociology and Anthropology Club, provide opportunities for student participation and program enrichment beyond the classroom.
+Student professional societies and organizations such as the Sociology Club and/or membership in regional or national professional associations provide opportunities for student participation and program enrichment beyond the classroom.